hyuga-nitech/arms/README.md

-code for transform mikataArm
+code for mikataArm and xArm

+# --- mikataArm --- #
 motor:'XM430-W350-R' by DYNAMIXEL
-use RS485 serial connect and need 12V DC
+RS485 serial connect and 12V DC